Why banks struggle to integrate with customers’ ERP systems (according to 260 banks)

 Manual ERP integrations batter banks’ customer experience

-Manual integrations, or integrations that require customers to export files from their banks and import them into their own ERP systems, are the most common integration method for banks (42%).
+Manual integrations, or integrations that require customers to export files from their banks and import them into their own ERP systems, are widely used by banks (40%).

 Despite their relative popularity, manual integrations perform (perhaps predictably) extremely poorly, leading to nearly two thirds of banks to experience churn; 61% to lose sales (likely because competing banks offer a more seamless ERP integration); and 60% to experience lower customer engagement—signaling more churn ahead.